 This will give you an amount you need to save every month if you do not invest.
 If your savings are invested and compounding over time, this number will be a lot smaller, so the sooner you start, the better.

 4. Start tracking your spending.

 Download an app that does this for you.
 Something like Revolut is good as it breaks your expenditure into categories and allows you to accurately see where your money is going.
 Make sure you review any direct debits and subscriptions so you aren’t being charged for things you don’t use.

 The easiest way to start saving is using the ‘round up’ or ‘vault’ feature on banking apps.
 Again, Revolut offers these and they round up every transaction and save the difference into a saving vault.
 Alternatively, just use one bank account for you spending and every month transfer what you don’t want to spend into another account.

-For best results, skip the above and get in touch with one of our team today.
+For best results to reduce pension panic, skip the above and get in touch with one of our team today.